LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

     41: return
 ```

-Zooming out a little further, why is `increment()` called in a loop?
+Zooming out a little further, why is `increment` called in a loop?

 Spring should inject the `CompositeMeterRegistry` only if the application supports multiple implementations of `MeterRegistry`.
-When CompositeMeterRegistry creates a Counter, it creates a CompositeCounter which stores its various registries in an IdentityHashMap.
-When `CompositeCounter.increment()` is called, it loops through each Counter implementation and calls increment on each of them.
+When CompositeMeterRegistry creates a Counter, it creates a CompositeCounter which stores its various registries in an `IdentityHashMap`.
+When `CompositeCounter.increment` is called, it loops through each Counter implementation and calls increment on each of them.
 What’s unusual is the `IdentityHashMap` only contains one element, `PrometheusMeterRegistry`.
 If it’s the only registry present at runtime, why isn’t it being injected directly?

 In our code, I found something that didn’t make any sense: